Advising and Counseling offices provide three primary services: success coaching, academic advising, and personal counseling.

 Academic advisors support students in developing plans to achieve their personal, academic and career goals.
 They assist students in exploring academic and career interests, monitor their academic success and track progress toward completing their educational requirements.
 Academic advisors help students identify and enroll in appropriate courses and make referrals to College resources and opportunities to help them achieve their goals.

-Counselors specialize in providing confidential assistance for students experiencing personal concerns such as anxiety, depression, or other issues.
-They can also help students investigate strategies to achieve academic success through developing effective study habits, enhancing communication skills, minimizing test anxiety, improving time management, and exploring opportunities for the further development of critical and independent thinking.
+Counselors specialize in providing confidential assistance for students experiencing personal crises and challenges develop skills to achieve academic success through enhancing communication skills, minimizing test anxiety, improving time management, and exploring opportunities for the further development of critical and independent thinking.

 For more information, refer to the TCC website and/or contact the campus Advising and Counseling office.